How much will a reverse mortgage loan cost?

-The cost of a reverse mortgage will depend on the type of loan you choose, how much money you take out upfront, and the lender that you choose.
-They are usually more expensive than other home loans.
+The cost of a reverse mortgage loan will depend on the type of loan and the lender you choose.
+Typically, a reverse mortgage loan is more expensive than other home loans.

 With a reverse mortgage loan you will owe the money you borrowed as well as interest and fees.
 Unlike traditional mortgage loans, the amount you owe on a reverse mortgage loan will grow over time.

 Borrowers taking out a HECM reverse mortgage loan, must receive counseling from a HUD-approved reverse mortgage housing counseling agency before receiving the loan.